laraej/reactnd-project-myreads-starter/README.md

 ## Run

 Run MyReads with 'npm start'.

+To stop running press Ctrl-C on the terminal.

 ## Support